hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

   :math:`(\mathbb{R}^n, +)` is actually a group for any :math:`n`, not just :math:`n = 2`.
-We will spend the majority of this chapter working with :math:`\mathbb{R}^2`, but everything we're doing generalises very naturally to different choices of :math:`n`.
+We will spend the majority of this chapter working with :math:`\mathbb{R}^2`, but everything we're doing generalises very naturally to larger choices of :math:`n`.

 **Exercise 5.3.** Show that scalar multiplication distributes over vector addition in :math:`\mathbb{R}^2`; that is, :math:`\forall \boldsymbol{x},